CleanstoneMC/Cleanstone/README.md

 YourKit, LLC is the creator of <a href="https://www.yourkit.com/java/profiler/">YourKit Java Profiler</a>
 and <a href="https://www.yourkit.com/.net/profiler/">YourKit .NET Profiler</a>,
 innovative and intelligent tools for profiling Java and .NET applications.

-## Features
-### Implemented
-- Multiple Network Stacks
-  - Minecraft Java Edition
-  - Minecraft Pocket Edtition
-- Multiple Versions for Java Edition
-  - 1.12.2
-  - 1.13
-  - 1.13.1
-  - 1.13.2
-- Placing and Destroying (but without Drops)
-- You can see other Players

-### Missing
-- everything else
-- Entity Metadata
-- NBT Support
-- Drops
-- special handling for Blocks like Beds
-- Multi Server Support
-- Network Packet Abstraction (Events for Packets)